Graded pseudo-traces for strongly interlocked modules for a vertex operator algebra and applications: Introduction

 To define the notion of graded pseudo-traces for an indecomposable reducible module, Miyamoto makes use of a certain symmetric linear map $\phi$ that is defined on an algebra arising from each level $n$ Zhu algebra of $V$ in the $C_2$-setting where the Zhu algebras have the structure of a Frobenius algebra.
 Miyamoto then defines the notion of ``interlocked module with respect to this map $\phi$".
 In the more general $C_1$-cofinite setting, one loses some of this machinery because the Zhu algebras are infinite dimensional and thus not Frobenius.
 However, as we show in this paper, this is not an intractable barrier to defining graded pseudo-traces if one introduces the notion of strongly interlocked modules, a notion that is independent of the structure of the Zhu algebras.

-Although Miyamoto's results extend the modularity results of Zhu from $C_2$-cofinite rational vertex operator algebras to the $C_2$-cofinite irrational setting, whether these modularity properties can be extended further, remains an open question.
-This paper lays the fundamental ground work for the beginning of a systematic study of this question, for, for instance, $C_1$-cofinite vertex operator algebras, as well as even more general settings.
+Although Miyamoto's and Huang's results extend the modularity results of Zhu from $C_2$-cofinite rational vertex operator algebras to the $C_2$-cofinite irrational setting, whether these modularity properties can be extended further, remains an open question.
+This paper lays the fundamental ground work for the beginning of a systematic study of this question, for, for instance, $C_1$-cofinite vertex operator algebras, as well as even more general settings, and in \cite{BOHY} we give further insights into modular-type properties of some of these graded pseudo-traces as studied here.